-The provisions of Standing Order 5 shall also apply to such public meetings of the Authority.
+The provisions of Standing Order 5 shall also apply to such Authority meetings in public with the Garda Commissioner.

+Attendance of members of the public is welcomed and will be facilitated to the greatest extent possible.
 To facilitate managing health and safety issues and meeting capacity, members of the public and media interested in attending such meetings should register with the Authority in advance.
 Information in this regard shall be published on the Authority website.